gammons/personal-blog/content/post/12inch-reviews-mashup.md

 ![](/images/12inch.reviews.png)

-1. I'm a huge music nerd.
-I've played in many bands in my teens 20s, and music is a big part of my life.
-2. I'm also a big fan of [Pitchfork][pitchfork] music reviews.
+I'm a huge music nerd.
+I've played in many bands in my teens 20s, and music is a big part of my life..
+I'm also a big fan of [Pitchfork][pitchfork] music reviews.

 There was a mashup site I was using called [Pitchify][pitchify], which was no longer updating, and it eventually got taken down.
 So I did what any engineer would do and I created my own mashup!